joshday/IntroToJulia/index.md

 - Metaprogramming (macros)
 - Just-in-time (JIT) compilation using LLVM
 - Clean, familiar syntax
-- Most of Julia is written in Julia
+- Most of Julia is written in Julia!

 ### Multiple Dispatch